aws/aws-sdk-net/SDK.CHANGELOG.md

 * Core 3.3.13.3
 	* Added retries for WebExceptionStatus.SendFailure.
 	* All services packages updated to require new Core
+* AWSSDK.Extensions.NETCore.Setup (3.3.1)
+	* Use new CredentialManagement namespace classes in AWSSDK.Extensions.NETCore.Setup.

 ### 3.3.83.0 (2017-04-28 21:28 UTC)
 * CloudFormation (3.3.5.0)